olivergafvert/muphasa/README.md

 # Muphasa

 Muphasa is a software to compute presentations of multi-parameter persistent homology.
-It was devoloped by Matías R. Bender and Oliver Gäfvert, and Michael Lesnick.
+It was devoloped by Matías R. Bender, Oliver Gäfvert, and Michael Lesnick.

 ## Instalation